Scottsdale attracts approximately 9.7 million U.S. visitors to Scottsdale, with 50% staying overnight.

 In addition to the contract with the city of Scottsdale, Experience Scottsdale also has a contract with the town of Paradise Valley – a partnership that we’ve held for more than 35 years – to conduct destination marketing efforts on behalf of the community.

-Experience Scottsdale is a membership organization with nearly 400 members.
+Experience Scottsdale is a membership organization with over 400 members.
 As a membership organization, we can easily collect and distribute information that would otherwise be more difficult to obtain.
 Through the Experience Scottsdale membership program, we also can efficiently match the needs of customers – leisure visitors, media, meeting planners and travel professionals – with the services of local businesses.

 Experience Scottsdale prides ourselves on making every dollar count.
 Through extensive research, we ensure that we are targeting the right customers at the right time with the right message.
 Experience Scottsdale conducts proprietary research that allows us to analyze visitor transaction records from our premier resorts and hotels.
 This type of research is incredibly rare as most hotels – and their corporate owners – are unwilling to share this type of data.
 From this proprietary data, Experience Scottsdale determines exactly where advertising should be placed and what messaging should be used.
 This research further enables us to target, down to the household level, potential, high-value visitors.
 Cellphone geolocation data gathered by a third-party also allows Experience Scottsdale to identify and target new markets with a propensity to travel to Scottsdale.

 Experience Scottsdale also conducted comprehensive quantitative and qualitative research when developing our current brand and advertising campaigns.
-To learn more, visit www.ExperienceScottsdale.com/Brand.
+To learn more, visit https://www.experiencescottsdale.com/brand/.

 In addition, Experience Scottsdale reviews extensive statistics on hotel, golf course and short-term rental performance.
 We participate in national meetings research to understand our destination’s strengths, weaknesses and opportunities, including comparisons to top competitors.
 And while international data is more difficult to come by, we receive information to understand some of the international customers coming to Scottsdale, including their spending habits.
 We also have access to extensive industry research and trend reports that help our staff stay on top of current trends and shifts in the industry.
 All this research helps inform our decisions.